-Anti-Bullying Week 2023 is coordinated in England, Wales and Northern Ireland by the Anti-Bullying Alliance.
-The theme of this year’s Anti-Bullying Week is 'Make A Noise About Bullying' and will take place from Monday 13 to Friday 17 November.
-The week will be kicked off with Odd Socks Day on Monday 13 November, where adults and children will be encouraged to wear odd socks to celebrate what makes us all unique.
+Anti-Bullying Week is coordinated in England, Wales and Northern Ireland by the Anti-Bullying Alliance, and takes place each November with a different theme.
+The week is kicked off with Odd Socks Day, where adults and children are encouraged to wear odd socks to celebrate what makes us all unique.

-Researchers from NTU’s School of Social Sciences have supported the Anti-Bullying Alliance to develop a suite of free resources which will help to bring this year's theme to life in primary and secondary schools across the UK.
-The researchers have also created a special episode of NTU’s Re:search Re:imagined podcast, with useful tips and advice for teachers on how to spot the difference between bullying and banter.
+Researchers from NTU’s School of Social Sciences supported the Anti-Bullying Alliance to develop a suite of free resources which helped to bring the theme from 2023 - Make A Noise About Bullying - to life in primary and secondary schools across the UK.
+The researchers also created a special episode of NTU’s Re:search Re:imagined podcast, with useful tips and advice for teachers on how to spot the difference between bullying and banter.

 Part of NTU Psychology within the School, the researchers form part of the Bullying and Aggressive Behaviour research group (within the Centre for Interdisciplinary Research on Social Interaction) which focuses on a range of aggressive behaviours including face-to-face bullying, cyberbullying, harassment in public places, banter, and aggression in interpersonal relationships.